Chirag-Naik666/classification/README.md

 Telco Customer Churn Prediction.

 ### About the project-
-   In this project I am using various classification algorithms to predict the customer churn using the features in the dataset.
+   In this project various classification algorithms is used to predict the customer churn using the features in the dataset.

 ### Python Packages used- Pandas,Numpy,Scipy,scikit-learn,Seaborn and matplotlib.